Facebuster: Lifting double underhook facebuster

 Innovated by Gran Apache, this facebuster is performed when a wrestler bends an opponent forward, placing the opponent's head between the wrestler's legs (a standing head scissors), and hooks each of the opponent's arms behind their back.
 The wrestler then pulls back on the opponent's arms, lifting them up so that the opponent is held upside-down facing in the same direction as the wrestler, as if the wrestler was preparing for a double underhook piledriver.
 The wrestler then falls forward to a kneeling position, planting the opponent's body into the mat face-first.
-A sit-out variation of this move exists.
-This maneuver was popularized by Christopher Daniels, who uses a spinning sit-out version of the move and calls it the Angel's Wings and El Desperado as Pinche Locó.
+A sit-out variation of this move exists and is used by Ricky Starks as a finished called The Buster Keaton/Arms of Orion This maneuver was popularized by Christopher Daniels, who uses a spinning sit-out version of the move and calls it the Angel's Wings and El Desperado as Pinche Locó.
 Awesome Kong uses a kneeling version as her finisher, known as the Implant Buster.
-Tommaso Ciampa uses this move, calling it Fairy Tale Ending, while Mandy Rose currently uses a sitout version of the move, known as the Bed of Roses.
+Tommaso Ciampa uses this move, calling it Fairy Tale Ending, while Mandy Rose used a sitout version of the move, known as the Bed of Roses.

 Electric chair facebuster

 The wrestler approaches the opponent from behind, and lifts them onto their shoulders into a seated position, the electric chair.
 The wrestler then lifts the opponent up by their thighs and pushes them forward and down, slamming them down to the mat chest first.
 The wrestler may also sit down while slamming the opponent.
+Edge has used the sitout version in his WWF/E run.
 Used by Rhea Ripley as transition move.

+Fallaway powerbomb

+Also commonly referred to as an Alley Oop, this variation sees the wrestler lift up their opponent in a powerbomb position, only to toss them off their shoulders backward, causing them to land face-first.
+This was used as a signature move by The Big Show.

 Fireman's carry facebuster

 This facebuster variation sees a wrestler lift an opponent up in a fireman's carry across their shoulders, then throw the opponent's legs out in front of them to spin them out, while simultaneously falling backwards or forwards, causing the opponent to land on their face and upper body.
-Popularized by Brock Lesnar as the F-5 and by Rosemary as the Red Wedding.
+Popularized by Brock Lesnar as the F-5, the move is also currently used by Rosemary as the Red Wedding, by Zaria as the F-6, and by Wardlow as the F-10.
 Kevin Steen used the move as his signature move in Ring of Honor.